sraashi/Paper-log/Readme.md

 TΔS = 73.9 kJ/mol (huge entropy gain!)
 ΔG = −35.7 kJ/mol (more favorable overall)
 n = 0.75 (n = 0.7–1.3 is typical, not all of the protein may be active)

+2. TR-FRET with Europium-labelled anti-His bound to BRD4Tandem was incubated and equimolar Cy5-labelled DCAF16–DDB1(ΔBPB)–DDA1 and increasing concentrations of IBG1 or JQ1 => with IBG1 more higher potency observed.
+As well, DACF16-BRD4 tandem interaction observed in the absence of IBG1 but with higher EC50.
+3. SEC - co-elution of DACF16 and BRD4^tandem, further stabilized by IBG1.
+Do not see the co-elution with the BD1/BD2.
+4. Alphalisa displacement assay -
+5. BET stability reporter assay with different Bromodomain mixing and matching - indicates BD2 maintains selectivity of BRD4 over BRD3, and BD1 - BD2 need to be in tandem to

+Figure 4:
+1. SEC analysis of BRD4^tandem + DMSO/JQ1 shows lower RT compared to + IBG1 indicating compaction and lower hydrodynamic radius with IBG1 (Higher MW elutes first)
+2. Also make IBG3, which is more potent than IBG1 as tested in BRD4 degradation, BRD4-DACF16 TR-FRET as well as ITC (showing endothermic profile as with IBG1).
+Hypothesis - bifunctional compounds with two high-affinity bromodomain ligands should stabilize the degradation-competent bromodomain conformations, enabling generation of more DACF16 degraders

+Figure 5:
+1. IBG4 shows BRD4 degradation in KBM7 cells, SEC shows compaction as did IBG1
+2. CRISPR–Cas9 BRD4 stability screen- KBM7 iCas9 BRD4 reporter cells expressing a CRL-focused sgRNA library were treated with IBG4 and results in DCAF11 enrichment at BRD4high signal => DCAF11 mediates resistance to IBG4
+3. TR-FRET: DCAF11 showed measurable intrinsic affinity for BRD4 in TR-FRET (Fig. 5f) and this interaction was significantly enhanced in the presence of IBG4 (5g)
+4. Summary of monovalent glue vs bivalent glues (PROTACS) vs intramolecule glue (IBG1/IBG4 as presented here) provided

+"They discovered that a compound designed as a DCAF15 PROTAC actually works as a DCAF16 intramolecular bivalent glue through a completely different mechanism!"